bacalhau-project/bacalhau/docs/examples/workload-onboarding/rust-wasm/index.md

 We can then write a Rust program.
 Rust programs that run on Bacalhau can read and write files, access a simple clock and make use of psudeo-random numbers.
 They cannot memory-map files or run code on multiple threads.

-The below program will make use of the Rust `imageproc` create to resize an image through seam carving, based on [an example from their repository](https://github.com/image-rs/imageproc/blob/master/examples/seam_carving.rs).
+The below program will make use of the Rust `imageproc` crate to resize an image through seam carving, based on [an example from their repository](https://github.com/image-rs/imageproc/blob/master/examples/seam_carving.rs).

 ```python